 - Its location: Located at a quaint street, relaxed environment inside the bar.
 BONUS: You can sit and sip by the canal = awesome views

-The tour is an self guided audio tour, and at the end of the guide, a beer consultant talks to you and shows you how raw beer looks and tastes like (I didnt quite like the raw beer taste, but Salil did)
+The tour is a self-guided audio tour, and at the end of the guide, a beer consultant talks to you and shows you how raw beer looks and tastes like (I didn’t quite like the raw beer taste, but Salil did)

 You can either choose to enjoy the evening by the canal and beer here (add a cheese and meat platter to go).
 Or you can head back to the market square to enjoy the night.

 When we walked back to the Markt, we saw that all the food stalls were gone (for the day).
 I wonder how much work and time they have put in each day to keep the market traditions alive, really impressed.

 Once the stalls are gone, the stage is clear for some live music.
 You will also see people enjoying a stroll or eating, good opportunity to relax and slow down for the night.
 For dinner, head to one of the restaurants by the Markt for some comfort food and another round of Belgian beer, before calling it a day.

 Romantic or Cozy Dinner in the river city of Bruges

 Here are some dinner options in Bruges.
 Food in Bruges in restaurants is not very cheap, but for the taste, ambiance, and heritage, it is worth it for a night

 - Pro Deo Bistro – One of the best places to try traditional Belgian stew – stoofvlees (traditional stew)

 - Belgian Pigeon House – Very upscale restaurant, perfect for cocktails and romantic dining